 The latest step in this evolution is a cloud-based data warehouse that uses the cloud to ingest and store data from a variety of sources.
-It enables organizations to extract even more valuable information from the collected data while reducing costs and increasing the level of reliability and efficiency of the data warehouse.
+It enables organizations to extract even more valuable information from the collected data.
+At the same time, they are reducing costs and increasing the level of reliability and efficiency of the data warehouse.

 Snowflake – a modern data warehouse in the cloud

 Snowflake is one of the fastest-growing technology companies in the world.
 And for good reason – the platform allows you to store, analyze and share data in a way that was almost unthinkable a few years ago.
-Founded in 2012 by three data warehouse experts, it was built from the ground up with the cloud in mind and as such revolutionized the world of data warehouses.
+Founded in 2012 by three data warehouse experts, who built it from the ground up with the cloud in mind and as such revolutionized the world of data warehouses.

-The creators of Snowflake wanted to build an efficient system that, on the one hand, would be able to perform many operations in parallel, but at the same time would maintain data integrity and reduce access conflicts, and would handle complex operations in the simplest possible way.
+The creators of Snowflake wanted to build an efficient system.
+On the one hand, it was to perform many operations in parallel, but at the same time would maintain data integrity and reduce access conflicts.
+The system would handle complex operations in the simplest possible way.
 Due to the advantages of the public cloud, it was chosen as the environment.
-Initially, it was AWS, but over time, Microsoft and Google clouds also began to be used.
+Initially, it was AWS, but over time, Microsoft and Google clouds also gained popularity.

 Snowflake was built from the ground up as a cloud warehouse.
-Interestingly, it is based on the above-mentioned suppliers, but not on their solutions dedicated to warehouses, but only on components related to network support, mass storage, and computing power.
+Interestingly, it is based on the above-mentioned suppliers, but not on their solutions for warehouses, but only on components related to network support, mass storage, and computing power.

 It is delivered as a service in the SaaS model.
 Therefore, we are not burdened with the need to build the entire infrastructure, but we only limit ourselves to choosing a cloud provider, region, and editing Snowflake itself.
 In the next stages, we only need to set up users, add roles, set up databases and virtual warehouses.